Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God.1 Corinthians 10:31(KJV)

 But there is a further reason that whatever we do should be done to the glory of God, and this verse reminds us that it is connected with a loving concern for others.
 Brothers and sisters in Christ who are weaker in the faith, may find that their consciences prohibit them from practicing something which although quite 'lawful', could cause them to stumble in their Christian life.

-Whether immersed in the drudgery of daily chores or quietly watching the television set, we should do all to the glory of God.
-Whatever we do during the day or whatever activities we engage in during the night-time hours, should be carried out for His praise and glory.
+Whether immersed in the drudgery of daily chores, quietly watching the tv, or scrolling through the internet, we should do all to the glory of God.
+Whatever we do during the day and whatever activities we engage in during the night-time hours, all should be carried out for His praise and glory.
 If we find ourselves in difficulties or when we are engaged in some leisure time, it should always be glorifying to the Lord.

 Whenever we are faced with a choice in life, there are two important considerations that should help guide our behaviour.
 Firstly, does my conduct or choice glorify the Lord and secondly, could my action or attitude negativity impact my Christian testimony or have a detrimental effect on my fellow man.

 Perhaps a simple way to avoid falling into legalism or license, is to follow Paul's simple instruction to do everything to the glory of God; to reverently and honestly ask the question, 'Is my behaviour honouring to Him?
 Do my actions and attitude bring glory to God or am I tarnishing His holy name?'